banzaicloud/dast-operator/README.md

 - Scan external URL defined in custom resource
 - Scan internal services based on its annotations
 - API Security testing based on OpenAPI definition
-- Before deploying ingress, check backend services whether scanned and scan results are below defined tresholds
+- Before deploying ingress, check backend services whether scanned and scan results are below defined thresholds

 ### On the DAST operator roadmap:
 - In webhook, check the scanner job is running, completed or not exist
 - Improve service status check
 - Handle multiple service ports
 - Handle different service protocols
-- Use HTTPS insted of HTTP connecting to ZAP
+- Use HTTPS instead of HTTP connecting to ZAP
 - Generate randomly ZAP API key if not defied
 - API testing with JMeter and ZAP
 - Parameterized security payload with fuzz
-- Automaged SQLi testing usign SQLmap
+- Automated SQLi testing using SQLmap

 ## Structure of the DAST operator:
 DAST operator running two reconcilers and one [validating admission webhook](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#validatingadmissionwebhook)